API Reference

 Parameter Default Description

-date Specific date (YYYY-MM-DD), overrides range
+date Specific day (YYYY-MM-DD), overrides range.
+Must be within retention.

 Reports